saltedH4SH3S-git/DevOps/Windows 10 Setup URI Command Strings.md

 ### Legal

 > The contents of the document are the property of Microsoft (c) 2020.
 I have no legal claim to its contents.
 This document is released under Fair Use ( US Title 17 Section 107-118  "Copyright Law").
-The purpose this document is intended for teaching and aide in research the given subject.
+The purpose this document is intended for notes for learning, teaching and aiding in research the given subject.

 ## Summary